sulfo/xml-sitemap-feed/readme.txt

 = I see only a BLANK (white) page when opening the sitemap =

 You might be experiencing an issue with your servers PHP memory limit.
-The plugin attempts to increase the memory limit to 256M by itself but in some rare cases that does not work.
-Or your site is just so big that that is not even enough...
 In those cases, you should see a messages like `PHP Fatal error: Allowed memory size of xxxxxx bytes exhausted.` in your server/account error log file.

+This can happen on large sites.
+To avoid these issues, there is an option to split posts over different sitemaps on Settings > Reading.
+Try different settings, each time revisiting the main sitemap index file and open different sitemaps listed there to check.

 Read more on [Increasing memory allocated to PHP](http://codex.wordpress.org/Editing_wp-config.php#Increasing_memory_allocated_to_PHP) (try a value higher than 256M) or ask your hosting provider what you can do.

+= Can I run this on a WPMU / WP3+ Multi-Site setup? =

+Yes.
+In fact, it has been designed for it.
+Tested on WPMU 2.9.2 and WPMS 3.0.1 both with normal activation and with Network Activate / Site Wide Activate.

+= Can I run this plugin from /mu-plugins/ on WP3.0 MS or WPMU? =

+Yes.
+Upload the complete /xml-sitemap-feed/ directory to /wp-content/mu-plugins/ and move the file xml-sitemap.php one dir up.

 == Translation ==